Acknakxfer/simgal/README.md

 ## How to use:
 - Developed on Linux (while travelling), used on Ubuntu 18.04 and 20.04
 - Make sure you have `exiftool`, `imagemagick` and `python3` (of course) installed
+- Put a (small) selection of your original (full-res) pictures in a separate directory (symlinks OK)
 - Create a directory for your templates

         mkdir ~/.simgal_templates